isomerpages/moe-northlandsec/_about-northland/Events.md

 the celebratory concert which celebrated the days of being young and beautiful.</p>
 <h4><strong>School Exchange and Cultural Immersion Programme in Hong Kong</strong></h4>
 <div class="iframe-wrapper">
-<iframe height="389" width="640" allowfullscreen="true" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vSvxTg2tSeh31dVXYq5YwihVc9NNO3tm9PLJromH733hdRLmMkQf8TdrekZrPZFLA/embed?start=false&amp;loop=false&amp;delayms=3000"></iframe>
+<iframe referrerpolicy="strict-origin-when-cross-origin" height="389" width="640" allowfullscreen="true" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vSvxTg2tSeh31dVXYq5YwihVc9NNO3tm9PLJromH733hdRLmMkQf8TdrekZrPZFLA/embed?start=false&amp;loop=false&amp;delayms=3000"></iframe>
 </div>
 <p>Our Northstars and Starmakers went on a School Exchange and Cultural Immersion
 Programme in Hong Kong from 30 May to 2 June.
 The highlight was definitely